On the equivalence of all notions of generalized derivations whose domain is a C$^{\ast}$-algebra: Automatic continuity of generalized Jordan derivation of the third type

 Summarizing, by \eqref{eq F is a generalized derivation of the third type last proposition}, \eqref{eq F in terms of G last proposition 1 }, and \eqref{eq F in terms of G in last proposition} we arrive to $G^{**} (a) = F^{**}(a) - a\circ G^{**} (\mathbf{1})$, $ G^{**} (\mathbf{1}) = \frac12 F^{**} (\mathbf{1}) = \frac12 \xi$, equivalently, for all $a,b\in \mathcal{A}^{**}$.
 In particular, $ \xi p + p \xi = 2 p \xi p$, for every projection $p\in \mathcal{A}^{**}$, which proves that $\xi p =p \xi p = p \xi$, and hence $\xi$ commutes with all elements in $\mathcal{A}^{**}$. \end{proof}

-\begin{remark} We can conclude now that for a non-commutative C$^*$-algebra $\mathcal{A}$, the class of generalized Jordan derivations of the third type on $\mathcal{A}$ is strictly included in the class of generalized Jordan derivation of the second type.
+\begin{remark} We can conclude now that for a non-commutative C$^*$-algebra $\mathcal{A}$, the class of generalized Jordan derivations of the third type on $\mathcal{A}$ is strictly included in the class of generalized Jordan derivations of the second type.
 Consider, for example, an element $\zeta$ which is not in the centre of $\mathcal{A}$ and the mapping $F: \mathcal{A}\to \mathcal{A}$, $F(a )= a\circ \zeta$ which is a generalized Jordan derivation of the second type but not of the third type. \end{remark}

 Finally, it is worth to say a few words about what could be the Jordan version of generalized derivations of the first type.
 Let $\mathcal{M}$ be a Banach $\mathcal{A}$-bimodule on a Banach algebra $\mathcal{A}$.
 A \emph{generalized Jordan derivation of the first type} is a linear mapping $F : \mathcal{A}\to \mathcal{M},$ for which there exists a Jordan derivation $D: \mathcal{A}\to \mathcal{M}$ satisfying $F( a\circ b) = F(a) \circ b + a \circ D(b)$ for all $a,b\in \mathcal{A}$.
-Indeed some algebraists defined the so-called ``Jordan generalized derivation" by letting $D$ to be just a linear map.
+Indeed some algebraists defined the so-called ``Jordan generalized derivation" by letting $D$ be just a linear map.
 That is the case in the paper by Li and Benkovi\v{c} \cite{LiB2011}, where it is shown that any generalized Jordan derivation of the first type on a triangular algebra is a kind of generalized derivation of the third type.
 Every Jordan derivation of the first type is automatically a generalized Jordan derivation of the third type, and thus continuous by Theorem~\ref{t automatic cont generalize Jordan der of type 3} when $\mathcal{A}$ is a C$^*$-algebra.
-Furthermore, if $\mathcal{M}$ is essential, the sets of all generalized Jordan derivations of the first and third type, respectively, are strictly included in the set of all generalized Jordan derivation of the second type, and actually they are all generalized derivations of the first/second/third type.

 Despite we have tried to clarify the relationships between the different notions of ``generalized derivations'', several interesting questions remain open after our study.
 Can we remove the hypothesis $\mathcal{M}$ being essential in Proposition \ref{central elements generalized Jordan der}?
-Is the final conclusion in the same proposition true for other Banach bimodules appart from $\mathcal{A}$ and $\mathcal{A}^*$?
+Is the final conclusion in the same proposition true for other Banach bimodules besides $\mathcal{A}$ and $\mathcal{A}^*$?